-Since graduation, I have been teaching first grade at Elm City College Preparatory, an Achievement First charter school in New Haven.
+I currently teach 4th grade in the Greenwich Public Schools.
+Prior to teaching in Greenwich, I taught first grade for four years in New Haven.
 I have learned a great deal about the teaching profession and I am eager to learn even more.
 I have become much more aware of what it takes to run a classroom, placing emphasis on organization and preparation.
 I have also learned how to build rapport with the parents of my students, so that we can be synchronized in our efforts to develop the children.

 I am now able to take critical information and generate comprehensive plans to improve my instruction.
 I have learned an array of strategies to differentiate so I meet the needs of all of the students in my class.

 I have always been driven to succeed in my life.
 As a kid growing up, I always competed against my brother and two sisters in everything.
 As I grew up I became driven to succeed in my schooling, in my career, and my newest passion, running.
 All three areas require a tremendous amount of dedication, planning and learning, much like teaching does.
 Throughout the past three years as a classroom teacher, I have dedicated myself to enhancing the learning atmosphere for my students.
 I have thoroughly planned and executed many units of study, tracking student achievement using assessments aligned with the plan of study.
 Tracking student progress shows me which students need more help and reveals to me the areas of my instruction that require more attention.
 The drive to succeed that I have had since I was a child propels me to overcome these obstacles.